thijs2823/Portfolio_Robot-Assisted-Gait-Training/README.md

 Figure 1. (a) Non-portable wearable robot, (b) operational machine or end-effector [35].

-### Mechanism Underlying the Effects of RAGT
+#### Mechanism Underlying the Effects of RAGT

 The precise mechanism behind the effects of robot-assisted gait training (RAGT) on patient stability is not yet fully understood.
 It is likely related to the enhancement of neuromuscular regulation during locomotor training [33].
 This type of training targets motor function, thereby stimulating the central pattern generators (CPGs) in the spinal cord.
 As a result, muscle contraction and subsequent relaxation of the lower extremities are facilitated [34].
 ___

-# 2. Robot-Assisted gait Training on mobility and independence in Parkinson’s patients
+## 2. Robot-Assisted gait Training on mobility and independence in Parkinson’s patients

-## PICO
+#### PICO

-**Question:**
+**Research question:**

-What is the effect of robot-assisted gait training (RAGT) on mobility and independence in patients with Parkinson’s disease compared to current treatment methods?
+What is the effect of robot-assisted gait training on mobility and independence in patients with Parkinson’s disease compared to current treatment methods?

 **PubMed search strategy:**

 ("Robotics" [mesh] OR robotics [tiab] OR mechanics [tiab] OR mechanization [tiab]) AND ("parkinson’s" [mesh] OR "parkinson’s" [tiab]) AND ("stability" [tiab] OR "independence" [tiab] OR "freedom" [tiab] OR "health" [tiab] OR "health" [mesh])

-## Study selection
+#### Study selection

 - 24 results identified
   → 6 excluded based on title and/or abstract